kdeldycke/awesome-iam/readme.md

 - [ConsoleMe](https://github.com/Netflix/consoleme) - A self-service tool for AWS that provides end-users and administrators credentials and console access to the onboarded accounts based on their authorization level of managing permissions across multiple accounts, while encouraging least-privilege permissions.

+- [IAMbic](https://github.com/noqdev/iambic) - GitOps for IAM.
+The Terraform of Cloud IAM.
+IAMbic is a multi-cloud identity and access management (IAM) control plane that centralizes and simplifies cloud access and permissions.
+It maintains an eventually consistent, human-readable, bi-directional representation of IAM in version control.

 ### Macaroons

 A clever curiosity to distribute and delegate authorization.